Skip to main content

 Risk profile and investment thesis

-Culver City is not a high yield play.
-At roughly $380,000 per unit and cap rates in the 5.0 to 5.4 percent range, this is a quality market where investors are paying for location, demand durability, and long term value support.
-If your strategy requires immediate outsized cash flow, there are other submarkets that will screen better on day one yield.
+Culver City is not usually a high-yield screening market.
+It is a quality market where investors pay for location, demand durability, and long-term value support.
+If your strategy requires immediate outsized cash flow, other submarkets may screen better on day-one yield.

 Where Culver City wins is risk adjusted performance.
 Vacancy is low, tenant demand is supported by a real job base, and the city has continued to invest in public realm improvements that make the rental product more competitive.
 The downtown core and transit network add depth to demand, while older inventory still creates selective upside for operators who buy right and execute well.